- Prof Andrew M Wilson (email@example.com)

 Overview of Placement

-Andrew Wilson is currently applicant or co-applicant on grants totalling £8M including studies to evaluate therapeutic interventions in patients with COPD, pulmonary fibrosis and asthma.
-He is the chief investigator for 4 multi-centre clinical trials or investigational studies.
+Andrew Wilson is currently applicant or co-applicant on grants totalling £8M including studies to evaluate therapeutic interventions in patients with pulmonary fibrosis, sarcoidosis, asthma and COPD.
+He is the chief investigator for 2 multi-centre clinical trials or investigational studies.
 These include:

 Yoon Loke is a Convenor of the Cochrane Adverse Effects Methods Group and a clinical pharmacologist specializing in systematic reviews of drug safety.
 His main interests include the adverse effects of inhaled corticosteroids, as well as prognostic scoring in community-acquired pneumonia.

-Helen May along with Martyn Patel and Kelly Waterfield are specialty clinical research network leads for Ageing Research for the Eastern Region giving us support to do multi- centre portfolio studies and support other specialties with their research.
-Older peoples’ medicine (OPM) have research interests in hypertension, physiology of cardiovascular ageing, syncope, stroke, movement disorders, mental health, physical and mental comorbidities.
-OPM have ongoing trials in dementia and hip fracture, pharmacological studies in collaboration with UEA (eg liquid alendronate); hip fractures imaging studies of patients with hip fracture, relatives of patients and patients with hip fracture and stroke; postural hypotension in older people and memory impairment and depression in stroke disease.
+Helen May along with Martyn Patel are specialty clinical research network leads for Ageing Research for the Eastern Region giving us support to do multi- centre portfolio studies and support other specialties with their research.
+Niruban Alagaratnam is research lead for the Older peoples’ medicine (OPM) department and works on several movement disorder studies.
+The OPM team have research interests that include deprescribing, hypertension, physiology of cardiovascular ageing, syncope, stroke, movement disorders, mental health, physical and mental comorbidities.
+Recent OPM participation in NIHR trials have covered dementia and hip fracture, deprescribing studies in collaboration with UEA, the acceptability of continuous glucose monitoring in patients with both Diabetes and cognitive impairment; postural hypotension in older people and memory impairment and depression in stroke disease; the introduction of a toolkit to the MDC clinic to improve both the diagnosis of Lewy Body dementia and the subsequent standard of care.
 An academic F2 doctor is able to benefit from the research generated by these projects and to participate in aspects of these research projects.
+Recent post holders have not only worked on their own projects, but also contributed significantly to materials presented at the national British Geriatric Society conference whilst still finding time to recruit patients direct to NIHR multi centre studies.
+A broad spectrum of experience!

-The group currently have three Clinical Academic Chairs, 1 Clinical Research Fellow, 5 Research Nurses and 1 Research Assistant.
+The group currently have three Clinical Academic Chairs, two NIHR Doctoral Fellows, one NIHR Academic Clinical Fellow, one Clinical Research Fellow, two non-clinical PhD students, five Research Nurses and one Research Assistant.

 The post holder will have access to:

-2) Clinical research trials and studies: At present there are 4 multicentre studies hosted by OPM and 6 studies hosted by respiratory.
+Clinical research trials and studies: At present there are four multicentre studies hosted by OPM and three studies hosted by respiratory.
 These offer the experiences only available by well-resourced large scale studies including electronic data capture, electronic case record forms and independent specialist monitors.
-There are an additional 20 studies on going in the two departments providing a wide choice of studies in which an academic F2 can be involved.
+In addition, the two departments are currently undertaking 20 single centre studies ranging from metagenomics of sarcoidosis lymph node biopsies to the qualitative and quantitative impact of introducing an Older Persons Emergency Department to the care of frail older adults presenting to acute hospital care, providing a wide choice of studies in which an academic F2 can be involved.

-3) Registers: there are currently registers in stroke, TIA, hip fracture and interstitial lung disease.
-These provide opportunities for data analysis
+Registers: there are currently registers in stroke, TIA, hip fracture and interstitial lung disease.
+These provide opportunities for data analysis.

 Examples of work undertaken & outputs